Samuel04-png/loansage/GITHUB_AUTH.md

 ## Next Steps

 After authenticating:
-1. Make sure your git email is added to your GitHub account
+1. Make sure `skamanga85@gmail.com` is added to your GitHub account
    - Go to: https://github.com/settings/emails
-   - Add your email if it's not there
+   - Add the email if it's not there
    - Verify it if needed

 2. Test by pushing a commit: